 When it comes to non-surgical facial rejuvenation, all you need to remember are these three words: relax, resurface, and refill.

 You’ll need Botox to help relax facial muscle contraction associated with wrinkles.
-Chemical peels can help resurface the skin and address issues that has to do with skin tone and texture.
+Chemical peels can help resurface the skin and address issues that have to do with skin tone and texture.
 And then there’s refill — this is what dermal fillers do best.

 Facial fillers are ideal if you want to improve the appearance of the following:

-- You’re looking for ways to naturally add volume to your cheeks, lips, and jaw line.
+- You’re looking for ways to naturally add volume to your cheeks, lips, and jawline.